You are here:

 To solidify latex paint

 - Air dry.
-Allow the paint to dry by removing the lid and allowing liquids to evaporate.
+Remove the lid and allow the liquid to evaporate.
 This works well for small quantities of paint (an inch or two in the bottom of the can), and can take several days.

 - Use a drying agent.
-Mix in an equal amount of an absorbent material and allowed to dry.
+Mix an equal amount of an absorbent material into the can and allow the paint to dry.
 Use cat litter, sawdust, plaster of Paris, Oil-dri, or “waste paint hardeners” found at home improvement centers.
+The paint could dry quickly, depending on how much drying agent you include in the can.

 - Pour thin layers (about 1" of paint) into a cardboard box lined with plastic.
 Allow the paint to dry one layer at a time until all paint has hardened.

-Once the paint is thoroughly dry, the remaining hardened paint may be discarded with your regular trash.
-Leave the lid off the can so the waste collector can see the paint is hardened.
-Place in a regular trash bag and put it out with your weekly rubbish collection.
+Once the paint is thoroughly dry, place it in a regular trash bag and put it out with your weekly rubbish collection.

 - DO NOT dump the paint on the ground or down storm drains where it will travel directly to surface and/or ground water.